 A v B (2020)

 Catastrophic injury case arising from a motorbike accident involving a young claimant.
 Capitalised full liability value in the order of £15 million.
 Issues of ex-turpi causa and contributory negligence.
 Led by Christopher Gibson KC.
 Claim settled in 2020.

 Acting unled for the claimant in brain injury case involving a young man who fell three metres onto a concrete floor whilst insulating a loft.
 Claim settled in 2019.

 Acting for the claimant in a complex NIHL claim against five defendants involving issues of de minimis loss and losses at 4 kHz.

-Olinga has a wide ranging clinical negligence practice.
-He is ranked as one of only 6 ‘rising stars’ in the field of clinical negligence by Legal 500 2022, where he is described as an ‘impressive junior’.
+Olinga has a wide ranging clinical negligence practice, in which he increasingly acts in cases involving life-changing injuries, including brain and spinal cord injuries.
+He has been ranked in the field of clinical negligence by Legal 500 since 2022, where he is described as an ‘impressive junior’.